NartM56/financial_transactions_sql_tableau/README.md

   -

-An interactive Tableau dashboard can be found here
+An interactive Tableau dashboard on financial transactions can be found here

+An interactive Tableau dashbaord on fraud analysis can be found here

 The SQL queries utilized to inspect and perform quality checks can be found here